 - 7.1 Projected billings, collections and direct revenue are prepared in accordance to the following annual approved Council policies: - 7.1.1 The LTFP Policy, which aims to ensure that all long-term financial planning is based on a structured and consistent methodology thereby ensuring long-term financial affordability and sustainability. - 7.1.2 In terms of Section 4(1)(c) of the Municipal Systems Act, a municipality has the right to finance the affairs of the municipality by imposing, inter alia, rates on property.
+The Rates Policy sets out the criteria for the determination of: - Categories of properties for the purpose of levying different rates; and - Categories of owners of property or categories of properties for the purposes of granting exemptions rebates and reductions in accordance with the MPRA.

-Rates are levied in accordance with the MPRA.
-The Rates Policy sets out the manner in which the City levies a rate on properties in its area.
-Property rates are calculated by applying a rate-in-the-Rand to the property value contained in the City's Valuation Roll/s. - 7.1.3 The Tariff policies as required in terms of Section 74 of the Municipal Systems Act and section 62(1) (f) of the MFMA which guides the annual setting (or revision) of tariffs inclusive of: - The annual approved consumptive tariffs, rates and basic charges for Electricity services, Water services and Waste management services. - 7.1.4 The Credit Control and Debt Collection policy is required in terms of Chapter 9 of the Municipal Systems Act and Section 62 (f) of the MFMA.
-The objective of the Credit Control and Debt Collection Policy is as follows: - Focus on providing standardised credit control procedures and mechanisms; - provide standardised collection procedures to enforce payments of all outstanding debt as raised on the debtor's account; - provide provisions for indigent debtors that is consistent with the Rates and Tariff policy;
+Property rates are calculated by applying a rate-in-the-Rand, assigned to each category of property (property Rates as contained in Annexure 2 of the Budget) to the property value contained in the City's Valuation Roll/s.
+Any rates relief applicable is applied thereafter.

+- 7.1.3 The Tariff policies as required in terms of Section 74 of the Municipal Systems Act and section 62(1) (f) of the MFMA which guides the annual setting (or revision) of tariffs inclusive of: - The annual approved consumptive tariffs, rates and basic charges for Electricity services, Water services and Waste management services. - 7.1.4 The Credit Control and Debt Collection Policy is required in terms of Chapter 9 of the Municipal Systems Act and Section 62 (f) of the MFMA.
+The objective of the Credit Control and Debt Collection Policy is as follows: - Focus on providing standardised credit control procedures and mechanisms: - provide standardised collection procedures to enforce payments of all outstanding debt as raised on the debtor's account; - provide provisions for indigent debtors that is consistent with the Rates and Tariff policy; - promote a culture of good payment habits amongst debtors and instill a sense of responsibility towards the payment of accounts and reducing municipal debt; - subject to the principles provided for in this Policy, use innovative, cost effective, efficient and appropriate methods to collect as much of the debt in the shortest possible time without any interference in the process; and - effectively and efficiently deal with defaulters in accordance with the terms and conditions of this policy. - 7.2 The funds the municipality can expect to receive from investments will be governed by the Cash Management and Investment Policy.

-- promote a culture of good payment habits amongst debtors and instill a sense of responsibility towards the payment of accounts and reducing municipal debt; - subject to the principles provided for in this Policy, use innovative, cost effective, efficient and appropriate methods to collect as much of the debt in the shortest possible time without any interference in the process; and - effectively and efficiently deal with defaulters in accordance with the terms and conditions of this policy. - 7.2 The funds the municipality can expect to receive from investments. - The City has a Cash Management and Investment Policy which purpose is to secure the sound and sustainable management of the City's surplus cash and investments.
+The City has a Cash Management and Investment Policy which purpose is to - secure the sound and sustainable management of the City's surplus cash and investments.
 The budget for investment income is calculated by considering the timing of anticipated inflows and outflows of cash during the year as well as the interest earned on the expected cash balances of reserves to be backed by cash. - 7.3 The dividends the municipality can expect to receive from municipal entities.